Synthetixio/synthetix-v3/README.md

 - Registers and configures perp markets with the core system

 All of these operates happen asynchronously in loosely chained `before` blocks.
 You can execute tests by:

+Two primary differences to note in how tests are written in bfp-market is all tests defined in `it` blocks are isolated (ensured by the `beforeEach(restore)` rather than a `before(restore)`) and the use of [generator functions](./test) and a mixture of [realistic market parameters](./test/data) rather than hardcoded values as input data for each test.

 ```bash
 npm run test